yfiua/rstan-powerlaw-geometric/README.md

 Rstan should give the posterior distributions for the power-law exponent $\alpha$ and the success probability $p$ for the geometric distribution.

-It should estimate the Bayes factor of the two models as `Inf`, meaning it strongly favors the power-law distribution.
+When using `model-comparison-pl.R` with the power-law data, it should estimate the Bayes factor of the two models as `Inf`, meaning it strongly favors the power-law distribution.

+When using `model-comparison-exp.R` with the geometric data, it should estimate the Bayes factor of the two models as `0.00000`, meaning it strongly favors the geometric distribution.

 Example results are in the `results-example/` directory.